BonelessDonut/Suber-Linux-Shell/README.md

 - Pipes to connect multiple programs together

 ## How to run
-You can compile the suber.c source file using gcc or whatever your favorite C compiler is with
+You can compile the suber.c source file using gcc or whatever your favorite C compiler is with a command such as
-> gcc -o suber suber.c
+`gcc -o suber suber.c`
-> ./suber
+`./suber`
 and it should be able to start running the shell with the executable.

 ## Updates

 ### 1.0
 I am not sure if I will be making updates to this shell in the future, but here is the first iteration.